Destinations in the Judean Desert & Dead Sea

 Ein Gedi: An Oasis in the Desert

-A lush desert oasis with waterfalls, ibex, and the cave where David hid from King Saul.
+A lush desert oasis with waterfalls, ibex, and the cave where, according to tradition, David hid from King Saul.

 Ein Prat (Wadi Qelt Springs): A Desert Oasis Near Jerusalem